alonf/MCPDemo/docs/MCP_DEMO_Roadmap.md

    * For any destructive tool (kill, registry write), always:

-     * require explicit user confirmation (e.g. “YES, KILL PID 1234”),
+     * require explicit user confirmation (e.g. "YES, KILL PID 1234"),
      * show how this is enforced in code.

 3. **Demo machine**

    * Run these on a clean demo VM or non-critical machine.
-   * That’s also a good story point about *blast radius*.
+   * That's also a good story point about *blast radius*.

 These constraints themselves become **excellent teaching content** about how to responsibly use MCP when tools are powerful.